AUTOMATIC1111/stable-diffusion-webui/Installation-on-Apple-Silicon.md

 First, you need to install the required dependencies using [Homebrew](https://brew.sh).

-`brew install cmake protobuf rust python git`
+`brew install cmake protobuf rust python git wget`

 The script can be downloaded from [here](https://github.com/dylancl/stable-diffusion-webui-mps/blob/master/setup_mac.sh), or follow the instructions below.